nathandias/dingsbeer/README.md

 4. Save the page and visit permalink.
 You should see a form for searching and filtering beer reviews.

-# Recommended for Testing
+# Optional support plugins
-1. Install the optional plugin "Bulk Delete" to remove beers from the database (https://tinyurl.com/bulk-delete-plugin)
+1. Use "Bulk Delete" to remove beer review posts from the database en masse (https://wordpress.org/plugins/bulk-delete/)
-2. You should be able to use various WordPress plugins and widgets to display custom post data, taxonomy and fields.
+2. Use "Taxo Press" that can be used to bulk delete unused taxonomy terms (https://wordpress.org/plugins/simple-tags/)
-E.g. List Custom Taxonomy Widget (https://wordpress.org/plugins/list-custom-taxonomy-widget/)
+3. Try List Custom Taxonomy Widget (and similar) to display custom post data, taxonomy and fields (https://wordpress.org/plugins/list-custom-taxonomy-widget/)